How to drive safely on ice and snow

 Snow driving

 You should keep a careful eye out for dark patches of black ice on the road.
-Once in a low-grip area, it’s important to not make sudden adjustments to the car’s controls.
+Once in a low-grip area, it’s important not to make sudden adjustments to the car’s controls.
 Yanking the wheel or stomping on the brake pedal will only increase your likelihood of losing grip.
 The goal should be to pass over or through ice and snow as smoothly as possible.

 “It’s important to stay calm and avoid making sudden manoeuvres,” says Jordi.
 “You have to turn the wheel gently and lightly step on the brake until you’ve passed the ice patch and the wheels begin to grip again.”